 Which Ottomanson model felt best for side sleeping?

-Majestic, because the pillow top reduced shoulder and hip pressure most consistently.
+Majestic.
+The pillow top reduced shoulder and hip pressure most consistently in our tests.

 Which one was best for lower-back stability?

-Merlot, followed closely by Spa, based on the most level hip-and-lumbar feel overnight.
+Merlot, with Spa close behind, based on the most level hip-and-lumbar feel overnight.

 Which model stayed coolest in our notes?

-Pera ran the coolest overall, especially compared with the thicker pillow-top feel.
+Pera ran the coolest overall in our notes, especially versus the thicker pillow-top build.

 Which is most couple-friendly for motion?